 Selling directly on Instagram is quite in demand given the popularity of this social network.
 It helps you showcase your products to your followers and keeps them updated with promos through posts and stories.

-The second and major difference between the cheapest Shopify Lite and Basic Plan – is the access to the website creator.
+The second and major difference between Shopify Lite and Basic Plan – is the access to the website creator.

 This is a powerful tool and has a huge hidden advantage: fully controlling your e-commerce.

 So, if you need a website creator – Shopify Basic might be the best choice.